Updated Feb. 9, 2021

 Entry into New Brunswick & self-isolation after the December break

 Letter of Acknowledgement

-In addition, students who leave the Atlantic Bubble are now required to present a Letter of Acknowledgement from Mount Allison at the border in order to re-enter New Brunswick.
+Students are required to present a Letter of Acknowledgement from Mount Allison at the border in order to enter or re-enter New Brunswick.

 The letter confirms you are required to be in the province to study, that your individualized self-isolation plan has been approved by Mount Allison, and that Mount Allison has obtained all other relevant information from you prior to your arrival.

 - Submit your arrival and self-isolation details by completing the self-isolation plan registration form.

 - NOTE: If you have already submitted the form, but are changing your arrival date, please update your self-isolation plan details by submitting the form again.
 You will not need an updated Letter of Acknowledgement.
 If your arrival date is not changing, you do not need to re-submit the form.